atlas0fd00m/VivisectION/README.md

 ## FAQ:
 * <xyz> happened and now my command line won't show me typing anything ** Type (blind, I know)  `stty sane` and press enter.
 This normally sets the terminal back to normal (sane).

+* I can't get a CLI and a Function Emulator at the same time!
+** Sorry, I haven't created code required for Multi-function emulation.
+Currently we only support using the main CLI used to start Vivisect.

+* I can't get a CLI *or* a Function Emulator!
+** Sometimes, the state of the CLI gets mucked up and we track that it's in use when it is not.
+You can Reset this state using `Plugins`->`Ion`->`Reset Console In Use`

 ## Blessing